develprr/metamatic-blog/_posts/2023-03-18-whole-lotta-zippin-goin-on.markdown

 ]
 ```

-To modernize this algorithm, consider applying multi-assignment,
+To further modernize this algorithm, consider applying solo-assignment,
-one-to-many or many-to-many relationships and even more!
+one-to-many or many-to-many relationships, girls-only lists, boys-only pattern matching
+and even more!

 ## Do the dot

 Getting over this example, let's have a look how to seriously apply the zip function
-to calculate dot product:
+to calculate the dot product:

 ```ruby
 def calculate_dot_product(array1, array2)